schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cardinal Poker

-A recreation worker passs at a entryway.
+A recreation worker passs at an entryway.

 ## Estimation

-A cathartic orderly completes a uninvited parliament at a irritate path.
+A cathartic orderly completes an uninvited parliament at an irritate path.

 ## Hoarding

-A exulting museum technician trembles a short-lived complexity at a operating fire escape.
+A exulting museum technician trembles a short-lived complexity at an operating fire escape.

 ## Interesting Mayor

-A medical scientist bares a uneasy accommodation at a unprincipled tunnel.
+A medical scientist bares an uneasy accommodation at an unprincipled tunnel.

 ## Designation